 To succeed, know your weaknesses and invest in outsourcing, or find experienced help.

-Before moving on to the most common dropshipping mistakes, let’s recap on, what is dropshipping, why it’s a bad idea, and why it’s a good idea.
+Before moving on to the most common dropshipping mistakes, let’s recap on, The advantages, and disadvantages.

-Yes, you heard right, dropshipping is a bad idea for the vast majority.
-Most dropshipping entrepreneurs simply do not understand the importance of marketing, customer retention, shipping, and product sourcing.
+Dropshipping is a bad idea for the vast majority, due to dropshipping entrepreneurs simply not understanding the importance of marketing, customer retention, shipping, and product sourcing.

 It’s estimated that a staggering 90% of dropshippers fail within the first 120 days.
 But why?
 Well, lack of knowledge!
 Due to a surge in fake gurus promoting a life of luxury, and a semi-passive income - most dropshipping entrepreneurs jump in completely blind without any knowledge.